-Catch up on the Cannabis Control Board’s latest Monthly Board Meeting.
+Catch up on the latest with the Cannabis Control Board and 2025 legislative session.
 Read more →

-Catch up on the Cannabis Control Board’s latest Monthly Board Meeting.
+Catch up on the latest with the Cannabis Control Board and 2025 legislative session.
 Read more →

 We see Vermont as a premier state for locally produced, world-class quality cannabis and related products.
 How we get there →